The Ultimate In Birding Tours

 Once we arrive at Mangaréva (typically around midday), where Pacific Golden Plovers favour the grassy edges of the runway, we will transfer by ferry from the airport island to the harbour of the main island, where our vessel will be waiting for us.

 During the afternoon we will set sail for the magical, largely uninhabited world of the islands that await us.
-As we head southeastwards, towards Pitcairn island, we will keep a lookout for Phoenix and Herald Petrels, Christmas Shearwater, Polynesian Storm Petrel, Great and Lesser Frigatebirds, Greater Crested Tern, and Brown and Black Noddies.
+As we head southeastwards, towards Pitcairn Island, we will keep a lookout for Phoenix and Herald Petrels, Christmas Shearwater, Polynesian Storm Petrel, Great and Lesser Frigatebirds, Greater Crested Tern, and Brown and Black Noddies.

 Pitcairn & French Polynesia: Days 2-21 During our expedition we shall explore the very remote Pitcairn, Henderson and Oeno Islands as well as the Societry, Tuamotu and Marquesas Islands of French Polynesia.